Toyota Matrix Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Toyota Matrix are $868 a year for full coverage.
-Comprehensive costs approximately $116, collision insurance costs $152, and liability is $442.
-A policy with just liability insurance costs around $496 a year, and coverage for high-risk drivers costs around $1,868.
-Teen drivers pay the highest rates at up to $3,614 a year.
+U.S. average insurance prices for a Toyota Matrix are $868 every 12 months for full coverage insurance.
+Comprehensive costs on average $116 a year, collision costs $152, and liability is $442.
+Liability-only coverage costs around $496 a year, with high-risk coverage costing around $1,868.
+Teen drivers pay the highest rates at $3,614 a year or more.

 Average premium for full coverage: $868